Stanhope Gardens

 Stanhope Gardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Stanhope Gardens has high cultural diversity with 47.6% speaking a language other than English at home and 48.5% born overseas.
-Christianity is the predominant religion, comprising 50.2%.
-Hinduism is overrepresented at 15.8%, significantly higher than Greater Sydney's average of 5.2%.
+Stanhope Gardens has a high level of cultural diversity, with 47.6% of its population speaking a language other than English at home and 48.5% born overseas.
+Christianity is the predominant religion in Stanhope Gardens, comprising 50.2% of the population.
+Hinduism is notably overrepresented, making up 15.8% compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity